otoukebri/Spring-Course-Oak3/README.md

 Method called at startup after dependency has done all its injections.
 So after constructors and setter injections
->Will only work when `@ComponentScan` is defined in the configuration file. //TODO To check
+>Will only work when `@ComponentScan` is defined in the configuration file.

 Can take any visibility, but must take no parameters and only return *void*